Patient charter: our commitment to you as a veteran of the UK Armed Forces.

 To find out more, please speak to our practice manager or one of our GPs or nurses.

-If you would like to provide feedback on how we are performing as a veteran friendly GP practice, please let a member of our staff know or you can send your comments to the Royal College of General Practitioners at Veterans@rcgp.org.uk.
+If you would like to provide feedback on how we are performing as a veteran friendly GP surgery, please let a member of our staff know or you can send your comments to the Royal College of General Practitioners at Veterans@rcgp.org.uk.

 For more information on health services for the Armed Forces community, please visit the NHS website at www.nhs.uk/armedforceshealth